FedericoGGM-zz/CS50_FinalProject/README.md

 You must complete each form field in order to complete the registering.
 If any field is empty, a error message will be displayed.

 ### Underneath the hood
 Accesing to ***index.html*** via GET request, renders a page where the user can select every furniture model manufactured.
-This feature is achieved using ***HTML datalist tag*** so the user can eather select the desired model by searching it trough the list or just type some keywords in order to reduce the list lenght.
+This feature is achieved using ***HTML datalist tag*** so the user can eather select the desired model by searching it through the list or just type some keywords in order to reduce the list lenght.

                   <form action="/" method="post">
                     <div class="form-group">